 The exact cause of sebaceous carcinoma is unknown.
-Sebaceous carcinomas are more common in the elderly but can also occur in younger patients, especially those who have had radiation to the face.
+They occur more commonly in the elderly.
+However, they can also occur in younger patients, especially those who have had radiation to the face.

 Women are affected more than men.
 And there is a higher incidence among Asians.

 Surgical removal is the primary method of treatment to prevent local or systemic spread.
-Lymph node evaluation is often necessary to determine metastatic spread of the tumor.
+Lymph node evaluation is often necessary to determine whether there has been metastatic spread of the tumor.
 In rare cases where orbital disease is unresectable, complete removal of the eye orbit contents, exenteration, is necessary.

 Cryotherapy, topical chemotherapy and radiation therapy are also used as adjunctive therapy and for patients who decline surgical excision or exenteration.
 Multiple therapy modalities have been shown to improve survival rates and physical outcome.

 What is the prognosis if sebaceous carcinoma?

 A poor prognosis is associated with involvement of both the upper and lower lid, poor differentiation on histopathology, symptoms lasting longer than 6 months, tumor size exceeding 10 mm, and vascular, lymphatic and orbital invasion.

 Merkel Cell Carcinoma (MCC) is also known as neuroendocrine carcinoma of the skin.
 It is a very rare aggressive type of skin cancer that is the result of the uncontrollable growth of a Merkel cell.